seanrreid/ccs_curriculim_hub/docs/lessons/front-end-foundations/chrome-devtools/index.md

 DevTools continues to be developed and is constantly making improvements for the developers using it.
 Take the time to continue using and learning more about this tool.

-### Conceptual

-- How does Chrome DevTools improve your developer experience?
-- What feature(s) would you like to see added to Chrome DevTools?

-### Architect

-None available.

 ## Additional Resources

 - [Chrome DevTools - Official Docs](https://developers.google.com/web/tools/chrome-devtools)